 “Persistent microbial contamination rate is, at this point, the best end point we have in predicting the potential infection transmission risk of a duodenoscope,” said Nauzer Forbes, MD, the director of the therapeutic endoscopy training program at the University of Calgary, in Alberta, and lead investigator on the ICECAP trial.
 He acknowledged that persistent microbial contamination is “by no means a definitive end point,” but it is a practical end point.”

 Read the entire communication here: Novel Scope With Disposable Elevator Cap Might Be Answer To Infection Risk ;

 With the introduction of endoscopes with disposable parts, such as DECs, and even fully disposable endoscopes, many attempts are underway to reduce the likelihood of infections caused by poorly disinfected endoscopes.
 To ensure patient safety, hospitals must design a standard protocol that ensures maximum disinfection of endoscopes after each use – and these protocols must take into account the use of disposable components.
 Hospitals must also implement systems and processes that allow them to check that staff are following their protocols and documenting their steps for regulatory purposes, such as Joint Commission surveys.
-Systems such as iRIScope can display the proper workflow for reprocessing endoscopes and document the individual steps automatically.
+Endoscope tracking systems such as iRIScope can display the proper workflow for reprocessing endoscopes and document the individual steps automatically.
 Any breaches of protocol can be alerted in real-time to protect patients and identify which staff members need additional training on reprocessing techniques.
 You owe it to your staff and your patients to offer the peace of mind that endoscopes are being properly reprocessed every single time.